jwstegemann/fritz2-docs/README.md

 ## Source of the fritz2 documentation.

-Please have a look at [published documentation](https://docs.fritz2.dev) and the [examples](https://www.fritz2.dev/examples.html) to learn, how to use it.
+Please have a look at our [published documentation](https://docs.fritz2.dev) and the [examples](https://www.fritz2.dev/examples.html) to learn how to use fritz2.